baremaximum/user-sessions/README.md

 ### Session Store

 Sessions are stored in Redis.
-Redis service must be called 'sessions_store' in docker/kubernetes network.
+Redis connection url passed as environment variable.
+Redis password is passed as docker secret.

 ### Reverse Proxy

-Api only accepts requests from a single whitelisted ip.
-Reverse proxy must be a docker servie named 'reverse_proxy'.
+Api is only accessible via reverse proxy.
+Reverse proxy is forwards requests to port 3001 on the host.

 ### Docker build arguments